Ocelot-Social-Community/Ocelot-Social/deployment/deployment.md

 ***ATTENTION:*** When you are logged in for the first time, please change your (the admin's) e-mail to an existing one and change your password to a secure one !!!

-## Use the Scripts
+## Using the Scripts

-To use all the scripts you have to set the variable `CONFIGURATION` in your terminal by entering:
+To use most of the scripts you have to set the variable `CONFIGURATION` in your terminal by entering:

 ```bash
 # in deployment folder